will-zzy/mega-nerf-mask-cuda/README.md

 python setup.py install
 ```
 # Use
 this repo takes one whole image as input, while mega-nerf dose in batches.
-So thie repo just uses 1~2 hours to mask all images, while mega-nerf takes 8~11 hours on one A5000;<br>
+So thie repo just uses 1-2 hours to mask all images, while mega-nerf takes 8-11 hours on one A5000(In fact, most of the time is spent reading metadata);<br>
 ```maskStudio.mega_nerf_mask``` need<br>
 ```dirsMap``` : means rays_d, shape = [W*H , 3],<br>
 ```localMap``` : means rays_o, shape = [W*H , 3],<br>